kawgh1/graphql-users-demo/README.md

     -   9 times out of 10 Apollo is the best fit for the problem re: GraphQL Clients
     -   ## Apollo Client vs GraphQL-Express Server (this repo)

-        -   GraphQL-Express contains the entire Schema in one file - it contains both data Types and queries/mutations
+        -   **GraphQL-Express** contains the entire Schema in one file - it contains both data Types and queries/mutations
+            -   GraphQL-Express lists Data Type Resolvers (create, update, delete) WHERE the Data Types are defined
+            -   GraphQL-Express syntax is **very** stable, not going to change but more verbose
         -   **Apollo splits this out into two files**

+            -   Apollo syntax is less stable, but easier to read

             -   Types File